Constraints on pulsar masses from the maximum observed glitch

-Pulsar glitches, sudden jumps in frequency in otherwise steadily spinning down radio pulsars, offer a unique glimpse into the superfluid interior of neutron stars.
-The exact trigger of these events remains, however, elusive and this has hampered attempts to use glitch observations to constrain fundamental physics.
-In this paper we propose a new method to measure the mass of glitching pulsars, using observations of the maximum glitch recorded in a star, together with state of the art microphysical models of the pinning interaction between superfluid vortices and ions in the crust.
-Studying systematically all the presently observed large glitchers, we find a general inverse correlation between size of the maximum glitch and the pulsar mass.
-Our procedure will allow current and future observations of glitching pulsars to constrain not only the physics of glitch models but also the equation of state of dense matter in neutron star interiors.

-The behaviour of the strong interaction in the low temperature and high density regime cannot be studied theoretically with ab-initio calculations, nor can it be probed with terrestrial experiments, such as those conducted with heavy ion colliders.
+Neutron stars are unique cosmic laboratories in which fundamental physics can be probed in extreme conditions not accessible to terrestrial experiments.
+In particular the precise timing of rotating magnetized neutron stars, i.e. pulsars, reveals sudden jumps in rotational frequency in these otherwise steadily spinning-down objects.
+These so-called glitches are thought to be due to the presence of a superfluid component in the star, and offer a unique glimpse into the interior physics of neutron stars.
+In this paper we propose a new method to constrain the mass of glitching pulsars, using observations of the maximum glitch observed in a star, together with state of the art microphysical models of the pinning interaction between superfluid vortices and ions in the crust.
+We study the properties of a physically consistent angular momentum reservoir of pinned vorticity and we find a general inverse relation between size of the maximum glitch and the pulsar mass.
+We are then able to estimate the mass of all the observed glitchers which have displayed at least two large events.
+Our procedure will allow current and future observations of glitching pulsars to constrain not only the physics of glitch models but also the superfluid properties of dense hadronic matter in neutron star interiors. } \\ \\ The behaviour of the strong interaction in the low temperature and high density regime ($T < 10^9 $ K and $\rho > 3 \times10^{14} $ g cm$^{-3}$) is a longstanding theoretical problem which cannot be probed directly with terrestrial experiments, such as those conducted with heavy ion colliders.
 Our main insight into the behaviour of matter in such extreme conditions comes from astronomy, and in particular from the study of Neutron Stars (NSs).

-With interior densities that surpass nuclear saturation density and permeated by the strongest magnetic fields in the Universe, these objects are an extraordinary physical laboratory: they are observed throughout the electromagnetic spectrum, and are likely to be detected in gravitational waves in the near future \cite{Haskell:gw,Abbott:2016}.
+With interior densities that surpass nuclear saturation density and permeated by the strongest magnetic fields in the Universe, these objects are an extraordinary physical laboratory to constrain fundamental physics: they are observed throughout the electromagnetic spectrum, and are likely to be detected through the emission of gravitational waves in the near future\cite{Haskell:gw,Abbott:2016}.
 In particular radio observations of rapidly rotating NSs, {\it pulsars}, allow us to set some of the tightest constraints not only on the composition of these stars, but also on General Relativity itself \cite{Manchester:2015}.